Jeffreys38/Secure-Book/README.md

 # Social Media Project
-This project is a simple social media application built with React.js for the front end and Node.js, Express.js for the back end.
+This project is a simple social media application built with React.js for the front end and Node.js and Express.js for the back end.
 <img src="https://www.fenews.co.uk/wp-content/uploads/2022/01/social-media-1200x800.jpg" height="400px" width="100%" style="object-fit: cover">

 ## Prerequisites